Eastern Madagascar is the most accessible and therefore most-visited part of the island.

-The Eastern part of Madagascar is home to some of the most accessible and therefore visited parts of the island including the unique capital, one of the most popular national parks to see the islands iconic wildlife and a stunning tropical island escape.
+Eastern Madagascar includes the unique capital, Antananarivo, one of the most popular national parks, Andasibe-Mantadia National Park, and is also a stunning tropical island escape.
 For those who are short of time this area of the country can easily provide a fantastic 7-10 night trip combining culture, wildlife and beaches.

 The capital of Madagascar Antananarivo, often just called 'Tana' is located in the highlands at the heart of the country.
 It is the real hub of any trip, almost all international and domestic flights, and most roads start here, so it is almost impossible for any trip not to include at least a couple of stops in the capital.
 Although the capital has all the hustle and bustle like most African cities, it has a certain charm and unique quality, due to its rolling hills, paddy fields, colourful houses, grand churches, long avenues and narrow winding streets.
 This makes it unlike anywhere else and is well worth staying a night or two.
 Our pick if you are staying for a couple of nights is Lokanga Hotel.